visoca/SNP-and-genotype-calling/docs/angsd.md

 ## SNP and genotype calling with ANGSD

 ANGSD is a suite of programmes for the analysis of NGS data.
 Among other things, it can be used to call SNP and genotypes using a varied range of approaches (e.g. it incorporates several SNP calling algorithms).
 The common theme of the programme is the use of a probabilistic framework that allows accounting for NGS-data uncertainties, especially with low-to-medium depth datasets.
+It is less polished than bcftools and GATK and the documentation is not as good.
+However, it enables a number of other analyses, such as the estimation of site frequency spectra, ABBABABA tests, the estimation of several population genetics statistics such as FST, Thetas, Tajima's D, etc.

 Here you can see a script to call SNPs in a similar fashion to bcftools or GATK, calling SNPs from three scaffolds in parallel, using 2 cores for each task: